Parv-Maheshwari/Git/README.md

-# Git
-Git Tutorials and Tasks
+# Git - Resources and Tasks

 - Resources:
   - [Interactive Git Learning Platform](https://learngitbranching.js.org) No need for doing the advance topics in both remote/main.